-Material for pipe production shall be an engineered compound of virgin and recycled high-density polyethylene conforming with the minimum requirements of cell classification 424420C (ESCR Test Condition B) for 4" through 10" (100 to 250 mm) diameters, and 435420C, (ESCR Test Condition B) for 12" through 30" (300 to 750 mm) diameters, as defined and described in the latest version of ASTM D3350, except that carbon black content should not exceed 4%.
+Material for pipe production shall be an engineered compound of virgin and recycled high-density polyethylene conforming with the minimum requirements of cell classification 424420C, (ESCR Test Condition B) for 4- through 10-inch (100 to 250 mm) diameters, and 435420C, (ESCR Test Condition B) for 12- through 60-inch (300 to 1500 mm) diameters, as defined and described in the latest version of ASTM D3350, except that carbon black content should not exceed 4%.
 The design engineer shall verify compatibility with overall system including structural, hydraulic, material and installation requirements for a given application.